-The Breast Health Initiative is a collaborative project of the Departments of Radiology, Medicine/Primary Care, and Community Affairs, with generous support from the Avon Foundation as well as other CHA departments.
+The Breast Health Initiative is a collaborative project of the Departments of Radiology, Medicine/Primary Care, and Community Health Improvement, with generous support from the Avon Foundation as well as other CHA departments.

 The initiative aims to improve mammography screening rates among CHA patients through:

 The Breast Health Connection is an enhancement to the Breast Health Initiative and provides education, outreach and navigational services for community women.
 We aim to improve the ability of un- and under- insured women in CHA’s service area to access breast cancer screening, diagnostic, and treatment services by developing collaborative partnerships between CHA and community organizations.
 The Breast Health Connection began in 2009 with funding from the Massachusetts Affiliate of the Susan G. Komen for the Cure.
 Thanks to the Komen MA Affiliate’s annual fundraisers, they are able to provide grants, such as this one, to help fund

 local services and programs that address breast health needs throughout Massachusetts.

 Breasts, like women's bodies, come in all shapes and sizes.
 They change many times and in many ways over a woman's lifetime.
 Getting to know how your breasts normally feel and look is the first step in promoting good breast health.